Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO: Implementing stochasticity within EFT setup

 \subsection{Hamilton's equation: The way towards formulating Langevin equation}

 Stochastic inflation is an effective theory approach to studying the long-wavelength components of the inflationary quantum fluctuations.
 It involves coarse-graining these fluctuations over a fixed scale, just larger than the Hubble radius during the period of inflation.
-The fixed scale in the Fourier space reads as: \bea k_{\sigma}c_{s}=\sigma aH, \eea where the stochastic parameter satisfies $\sigma \ll 1$, and this scale behaves as a cut-off for the modes $k$, $- kc_{s}\tau \ll \sigma$ (with $\sigma \ll 1$), that contribute to the coarse-grained sector of the quantum fluctuations.
-As inflation proceeds, the fluctuations from the small-wavelength or UV (ultraviolet) sector exit the Hubble radius and joins the long-wavelength or infrared (IR) sector increasing its size.
-The dynamics of the resulting coarse-grained sector of the quantum field is described under the classical stochastic theory by the Langevin equation.
-Its a stochastic differential equation that includes a classical drift term and the effects from the quantum noise which after horizon exit become part of the classical noise term.
+The fixed scale in the Fourier space reads as: \bea k_{\sigma}c_{s}=\sigma aH, \eea where the stochastic parameter satisfies $\sigma \ll 1$, and this scale behaves as a cut-off for the modes $k$ for which, $- kc_{s}\tau \ll \sigma$ (with $\sigma \ll 1$), that contribute to the coarse-grained sector of the quantum fluctuations.
+As inflation proceeds, the fluctuations from the small-wavelength or UV (ultraviolet) sector exit the Hubble radius and join the long-wavelength or infrared (IR) sector increasing its size.
+The dynamics of the resulting coarse-grained sector is described under the classical stochastic theory by the Langevin equation.
+It is a stochastic differential equation that includes a classical drift term and the effects from the quantum noise which after horizon exit becomes part of the classical noise term.
 The fig. (\ref{stochasticdiag1}) describes the different regimes in the stochastic inflation picture.
 The quantum effects are most dominant for modes with wavenumber greater than the cut-off scale while the classical effects are understood for the modes with wavenumber smaller than the cut-off.
 The Horizon crossing boundary becomes an ill-defined concept due to stochastic effects continuously at play.